sjgallagher2/EMerge/THIRD_PARTY_LICENSES.md

 Intel MKL is redistributable **only under Intel’s terms**; review them carefully if you ship binaries.

-**Link to full text:** <https://software.intel.com/content/www/us/en/develop/articles/intel-simplified-software-license.html>
+**Link to full text:** <https://software.intel.com/sites/landingpage/pintool/intel-simplified-software-license.txt>

 ▼ **BEGIN LICENSE (Intel SSL)**
 Intel Simplified Software License (Version October 2022)

 PIN: Copyright (C) Intel Corporation

 Use and Redistribution.
-You may use and redistribute the software, which is provided in binary form only, (the �Software�), without modification, provided the following conditions are met:
+You may use and redistribute the software, which is provided in binary form only, (the Software), without modification, provided the following conditions are met:

 * 	Redistributions must reproduce the above copyright notice and these terms of use in the Software and in the documentation and/or other materials provided with the distribution.
 * 	Neither the name of Intel nor the names of its suppliers may be used to endorse or promote products derived from this Software without specific prior written permission.